n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/TelegramTrigger/README.md

 1. Enter `https://www.thecocktaildb.com/api/json/v1/1/random.php` in the ***URL*** field.
 2. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node makes a GET request to the API and returns information of a random cocktail.
+In the screenshot below, you will notice that the node makes a GET request to the API and returns information about a random cocktail.

 ![Using the HTTP Request node to get the information about a random cocktail](./HTTPRequest_node.png)